It seems too simple to be effective and yet it appears to work like magic! Here’s the science behind this amazing little patch.

 For the body to operate efficiently all of the necessary electrolytes must be available in the right proportions in every compartment of the body.
 Blood circulation, for example, contains sodium which is used to adjust osmolality.
 Osmolality is the proportion of substances carried by blood, which is strictly controlled.
 Blood also carries glucose, and if the glucose level is persistently higher than normal, then an adjustment to osmolality is made by removing some of the sodium.
 This removal of sodium is seen by the body as an electrolyte deficiency, causing and maintaining locking up of electrolytes elsewhere in the body.
 This is why tying-up is sometimes called “Monday morning disease”.
 A horse normally in regular work has done no work on a Sunday and so the blood glucose has increased.

 The Equiwinner patch has a balanced package of sealed electrolytes, e.g. sodium, potassium, magnesium, chloride, calcium, and carbon.
 When the patch is placed on or near to the skin of the horse, the skin cells, at a microscopic level, recognize the electrolytes in the patch and generate electrical signals which pass to all other cells in the body.
-This “artificial” generation of signals is sufficient to switch off the inappropriate conservation of electrolytes throughout the body, when a fresh patch is used on different spots on the skin of the horse each day for ten days.
+This “artificial” generation of signals is sufficient to switch off the inappropriate conservation of electrolytes throughout the body, when a fresh patch is used on the skin of the horse each day for ten days.
 Freeing electrolytes to work properly in this way solves a number of problems including EIPH bleeding, tying up, headshaking and non-sweating as well as ensuring full hydration and optimum performance.

 Non-sweating (or anhidrosis) and EIPH bleeding are two parts of the same problem.
 If the exact correct balance of electrolytes is not present in normal perspiration, then the protection against normal skin microbes entering some of the millions of sweat ducts in the skin is lost.
 Microbes enter the ducts and the immune reaction to their presence blocks the duct.
 Forced sweating, as in unaccustomed high temperatures, often upsets the electrolyte balance.